nautechsystems/nautilus_trader/README.md

 The language out of the box is not without its drawbacks however, especially in the context of implementing large performance-critical systems.
-Cython has addressed a lot of these issues, offering all the advantages of a statically typed language, embedded into Pythons rich ecosystem of software libraries and developer/user communities.
+Cython has addressed a lot of these issues, offering all the advantages of a statically typed language, embedded into a Python-rich ecosystem of software libraries and developer/user communities.

 ## What is Rust?